Odúbel Herrera: 2019–22

 The Phillies invited Herrera to spring training in 2021, but he was ultimately optioned to an alternate site in Lehigh Valley, allowing Adam Haseley the starting center field job.
 After Haseley went on personal leave and Mickey Moniak struggled in the major leagues, the Phillies selected Herrera's major league contract on April 26, 2021.
 He played his first game since the suspension that same day, batting seventh and going 0-for-3 in a 2–1 victory over the St. Louis Cardinals.
 He served as the Phillies' leadoff hitter upon his return, but was benched at the start of July for a combination of unproductive batting and tendinitis in his left ankle, the latter of which placed Herrera on the 10-day injured list on July 9.
 He finished the 2021 season batting .260/.310/.416 with 13 home runs and 51 RBIs in 124 games.
 At the end of the season, the Phillies bought out the remaining $11.5 million of Herrera's contract, giving him $2.5 million instead.
 However, Philadelphia still retained arbitration control of Herrera.
 He was outrighted off the 40-man roster two days later and elected free agency.

 On March 16, 2022, the Phillies re-signed Herrera to a one-year contract.
 He suffered an oblique strain during the Phillies' abbreviated spring training that caused him to miss the beginning of the 2022 MLB season.
 On August 2, 2022, Herrera was designated for assignment after batting .238/.279/.378 with 5 home runs in 62 games, and having the slowest sprint speed of all major league center fielders, at 26.9 feet/second.
 He cleared waivers and was released outright on August 6.

+Kansas City Monarchs

+On June 21, 2023, Herrera signed with the Kansas City Monarchs of the American Association of Professional Baseball.
+In 55 games for the Monarchs, he batted .292/.362/.403 with four home runs, 20 RBI, and 15 stolen bases.
+After the 2023 season, Herrera became a free agent.

+Pericos de Puebla

+On May 14, 2024, Herrera signed with the Pericos de Puebla of the Mexican League.
+In 17 games, he batted .279/.389/.459 with three home runs and 10 RBI.

+Acereros de Monclova

+On June 11, 2024, Herrera was traded to the Acereros de Monclova of the Mexican League in exchange for Chris Carter.
+In 37 games for Monclova, he slashed .256/.320/.387 with two home runs, 13 RBI and seven stolen bases.

+On September 19, 2024, Herrera was traded back to the Pericos de Puebla in exchange for Chris Carter.
+He was released by the Pericos on November 27.

+Centauros de La Guaira

+On April 17, 2025, Herrera signed with the Centauros de La Guaira of the Venezuelan Major League.